Peter IV of Aragon: Succession conflicts

 Peter was born at Balaguer, the eldest son and heir of Alfons IV, then Count of Urgell, and his first wife, Teresa d'Entença.
 Peter was designated to inherit all of his father's title save that of Urgell, which went to his younger brother James.

 Upon succeeding his father he called a corts in Zaragoza for his coronation.
 He crowned himself, disappointing the Archbishop of Zaragoza and thus rejecting the surrender Peter II had made to the Papacy, in an otherwise traditional ceremony.
 According to his own later reports, this act caused him some "distress".
 He did, however, affirm the liberties and privileges of Aragon.
 Also while he was at Zaragoza an embassy from Castile had met him and asked that he promise to uphold the donations of land his father had made to his stepmother Eleanor, but he refused to give a clear answer as to the legitimacy of the donations.

 After the festivities in Zaragoza, Peter began on his way to Valencia to receive coronation there.
-En route he stopped at Lleida to affirm the Usatges and Constitutions of Catalonia and receive the homage of his Catalan subjects.
+En route he stopped at Lleida to affirm the Usatges and Constitutions of the Principality of Catalonia and receive the homage of his Catalan subjects.
 This offended Barcelona, at which the ceremony had usually been performed, and the citizens of that city complained to the king, who claimed that Lleida was on his way to Valencia.
 While in Valencia he decided on the case of his stepmother's inheritance, depriving her of income and outlawing her Castilian protector, Peter Ponce of León and Jérica.
 However, Jérica had enough supporters within Peter's domains that Peter was unable to maintain his position and in 1338, through papal mediation, Jérica was reconciled to the king and Eleanor received her land and jurisdictional rights.
 Peter was largely forced to capitulate by a new invasion from Morocco aimed at Castile and Valencia.

 In 1338 he married Maria, second daughter of Philip III and Joan II of Navarre.
 In May 1339 he allied with Alfonso XI of Castile against Morocco, but his contribution of a fleet had no effect at the pivotal Battle of Río Salado (October 1340).